 Phila D.A.’s Rehabilitation-Centered Criminal Justice Reforms

-Yesterday, District Attorney Seth Williams touted the recent implementation of a fledgling such program for defendants facing drug-dealing charges for the first time.
+Yesterday, District Attorney Seth Williams touted the recent implementation of a diversionary program for defendants facing drug-dealing charges for the first time.
 Under the program, defendants plead no contest and get the benefit of education, job-training and social services programs.
 The records of those that successfully complete the program are expunged.
 The program will be administered by a broad coalition of governmental and non-profit entities, including the Center for Literacy and the Pennsylvania Prison Society.